ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

 `sudo package-admin -c [install | remove] -p [package name]`

 This is something you can use in the customization script or even directly on any of the cluster nodes, after you [SSH](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-connect-SSH) to it.
-Note the use of `sudo` in order to execute the utililty.
+Note the use of `sudo` in order to execute the utility.

 ## What can you customize?